 - Submitted abstracts will not be reviewed for typos, capitalization, or punctuation errors, as it will be reproduced exactly as submitted.
 Linguistic accuracy is your responsibility.
 No proof reading will be done.

 Only speakers (oral presentation) or presenting authors (poster presentation) which have completed the registration process and have paid the registration fee at the deadline of the Abstract submission, will be considered by the selection committee.

-Funds from this award will in part cover or assist with the attendance expenses for those who are enrolled as a PhD student at your home institution at the time of the 4th Plant Microbiome Symposium.
+- PhD students enrolled at your home institution at the time of the 4th Plant Microbiome Symposium.

 Each institution is limited to one award.